Blending bits of city luxury with unspoiled surrounds, the Hawaiian city has never been hotter

 Know Before You Go …

 How to get there: From the West Coast, it’s a five-and-a-half-hour flight to Oahu.
 At LAX, start your vacation on the tarmac by pairing Hawaiian Airlines business class with The Private Suite.
-Preboard by way of an escort and chauffeur and then recline, mai tai in hand, before anyone else has even stepped foot on the plane.
+Preboard by way of an escort and chauffeur and then fully recline (lie flat even), mai tai in hand, before anyone else has even stepped foot on the plane.
 HA has daily flights to Honolulu from seven California cities, including Los Angeles and San Francisco.

 If you like your seafood really fresh: Twenty miles west of bustling Honolulu, Four Seasons Resort O‘ahu at Ko Olina provides luxury and serenity.
 Relax in a poolside cabana, or if you are feeling more adventurous, book the “Taste of Oahu” and start your day at 6 a.m. with deep-sea fishing — that same evening, the chef at Mina’s Fish House will prepare your catch.

 If you like the ocean at your door: The only resort on Oahu’s North Shore, Turtle Bay Resort takes full advantage of its surrounds, with epic surf breaks, protected snorkeling, oceanside golf, coastal hikes and close proximity to the famous shrimp trucks and shave ice in Haleiwa.
 Reservation tip: Stay in one of the 42 oceanside Beach Cottages.

 Feature image: Paddleboarders navigate the waters of WAIKIKI BEACH.
 Photo courtesy of Hawaii Visitors and Convention Bureau.